-In this step by step guide, you will learn how to fill a cheque, What are the details required to fill a cheque leaf, What are the Important factors to remember while writing a cheque etc.
+In this step-by-step guide, you will learn how to fill a cheque, What are the details required to fill a cheque leaf, What are Important factors to remember while writing a cheque etc.

 Cheque writing is a simple yet essential skill that everyone should be familiar with.
 When we are writing a cheque to someone, we often neglect a few simple details that make it easy for the cheque to be cashed fraudulently.

-We no longer use cheque books since we conduct all of our financial transactions online through our internet banking.
+We no longer use chequebooks since we conduct all of our financial transactions online through Internet banking.

 What are the details required to fill a Cheque leaf?